standardhealth/cimpl-doc/docs/cimpl6LanguageReference.md

 > **Note:** Mapping statements for slicing arrays is an advanced topic.

 _Slicing_ involves specifying the items that can be contained in an array.
 An array is an element whose upper cardinality is greater than one.
-An example of this is the [**FHIR Blood Pressure profile**](https://www.hl7.org/fhir/profiling.html#slicing), which slices **Observation.components** into diastolic and systolic pressure, identical in structure other than their code.
+An example of this is the [**HL7® FHIR® Blood Pressure profile**](https://www.hl7.org/fhir/profiling.html#slicing), which slices **Observation.components** into diastolic and systolic pressure, identical in structure other than their code.
 Another example is **DiagnosticReport.result**, an array of Observations.
 Slicing can be used to specify the particular type of Observations in a given type of DiagnosticReport.

 See the FHIR documentation for more detail about [slicing](https://www.hl7.org/fhir/profiling.html#slicing).